 Ah that’s what’s missing in the baking – the foundations!!
 Right some catch up British Bake Off TV for me.

-Join Tools and Techniques for Problem-Solving & Decision Making on 11 December and get some creativity tools to set you up for 2020.
+Join Tools and Techniques for Problem-Solving & Decision Making on 11 March and get some creativity tools.

 Tools and Techniques for Creative Problem Solving